AmiraBasyouni/react-diagram-schema/ROADMAP.md

 - [x] Extract internal states and functions
 - [x] Extract external props, children, context
 - [x] Output file-level schema with all component metadata
+- [x] Extract descendants (will be used to infer component hierarchy in [react-diagram-visualizer](https://github.com/AmiraBasyouni/react-diagram-visualizer))

 ### ⚠️ Note on Constants